KaifSayyad/chat-wave-server/README.md

 Once the server is up and running, you can access it at `http://localhost:<NGINX_PORT>`.
 Replace `<NGINX_PORT>` with the port number specified in your `.env` file (default is 9999).

-### Contributing

-We welcome contributions!
-Please fork this repository and submit pull requests.

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Contact

-For any questions or feedback, please open an issue or contact us at [email@example.com](mailto:email@example.com).

----

-Thank you for using ChatWave Server!